 Cultural diversity is a crucial vector for human progress

-Even if there are many intermediate levels, we can broadly distinguish two trends: popular cultures and elitist (or erudite, avant-garde) cultures.
+Even if there are many intermediate levels, we can broadly distinguish two trends: popular cultures and erudite culture (or independent, avant-garde).

 The most popular cultures tend not to encourage a sense of openness and therefore do not encourage people to think independently.
 When people lock themselves into standardized centres of interest, they are no longer in a position to understand the complexity of political issues, and this is a perfect breeding ground for populist political excesses.
 This is particularly obvious with screen culture, especially as the internet is expressly programmed to offer no diversified content.